nandhak0318/Stripe-Starter-File-PHP/README.md

 -pass the customer id and charge the customer.

-This is the pattern stripe works the site source code has comments that you can follow easily
+This is the pattern of stripe. the site source code has comments that you can follow easily.

-Thank you,
+Thank you.